 If you want tips for designing an e-commerce website, there’s no shortage of information.
 Unfortunately, finding advice covering all the bases is difficult.

-A downfall of an many e-commerce home page is that the design is dazzling, the content is compelling — but few people see it because Google search engine users never discover it.
+The downfall of many e-commerce home pages is that the design is dazzling, the content is compelling — but few people see it because Google search engine users never discover it.

 Web page designs that get in the way instead of guiding Google bots along are destined for Google oblivion.
 And, retrofitting e-commerce pages to be SEO friendly, especially the home page, can be an extremely expensive proposition.